v8/v8.dev/src/blog/v8-release-83.md

 return v[2]; // Should return undefined
 ```

-V8's fast lookup handlers don't handle this case, and we would instead return `123` in the above example.
+V8’s fast lookup handlers don’t handle this case, and we would instead return `123` in the above example.
 V8 v8.3 fixes this issue by not using fast lookup handlers when `TypedArray`s are on the prototype chain.
-Given that this isn't a common case, we haven't seen any performance regression on our benchmarks.
+Given that this isn’t a common case, we haven’t seen any performance regression on our benchmarks.

 ## V8 API